 The process is called automatic enrolment.
 This is because it is automatic for staff – they don't have to do anything to be enrolled into the pension scheme.
 But it is not automatic for an employer and there are several things that the employer has to do.

 National Minimum Wage/National Living Wage - Employers must pay staff the correct minimum wage for their hours worked.
-They may also have to make payments to workers if they are sick or become a parent.
-LITRG’s general guidance gives an overview of the main rules.
+They may also have to make payments to workers when they take annual leave, if they are sick or become a parent.
+LITRG’s section on pay and deductions gives an overview of the main rules.

-LITRG’s specialist guidance for care and support employers looks more closely at aspects that may be of particular relevance to those hiring a carer or personal assistant, for example, the rules on ‘live-in’ staff and travel time and deductions, which can be difficult for workers and employers alike, to understand.
+LITRG also look closely at aspects of minimum wage law that may be of particular relevance to those hiring a carer or personal assistant, for example, the rules on ‘live-in’ staff and travel time and deductions, which can be difficult for workers and employers alike, to understand.

 Other – other useful resources include payroll checklists, a payroll calendar, and a payroll data card.
 LITRG provide links to other information in areas outside of tax (for example employment law) and to more detailed, technical guidance on GOV.UK (which can sometimes be hard to find!) throughout the new section.